IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/00_igGrid_GroupBy_Overview.md

 {compareFunc: <type="function" comparer function>, dir: <type="string" sort direction>, fieldName: <type="string" column key>, isGroupBy: <type="bool" is the expression created by the Group By widget>, layout: <type="string" the key of the layout if done in igHierarchicalGrid>}
 ```

-Expressions created by the Group By widget have a property "isGroupBy" equals to "true" to distinguish them from the ones created by the Sorting widget.
+Expressions created by the GroupBy widget have a property "isGroupBy" equals to "true" to distinguish them from the ones created by the Sorting widget.

 To get the grouped data (data rows and group rows) programmatically you need to do this: